teemuniskanen/docs/docs/api/fhir/code-systems.md

 In the ODA project, some ODA specific code systems are used:

 * `http://oda.fi/Questionnaire`: Identifies the subtype of SelfCareQuestionnaire.
 Values: `symptom`, other values unknown.
 * `http://oda.fi/cds`: Tags what CDSS should be used.
-For EBMeDS, the value is `oda1`.
+For EBMEDS, the value is `oda1`.

 ### ActivityDefinition